lestrrat-go/merror/README.md

 * Sometimes you want multiple errors to be bundled into a single error.
 * Whereas other libraries directly act on the error object, this package uses a builder to create errors.
 This significanly reduces the complexity of the error object itself.
+* This unique design allows for graceful handling of collecting errors from multiple goroutines, and also to properly return a `nil` error when there are no errors.

 # DESCRIPTION